splunk/public-o11y-docs/gdi/get-data-in/connect/azure/azure.rst

 1. From Splunk Observability Cloud, go to :guilabel:`Data Management > Deployed integrations > Azure`.

-2. Select :guilabel:`OpenTelemetry Enabled` to see whether the OTel Collector is installed on each Azure VMs or AKS cluster.
+2. Select :guilabel:`OpenTelemetry Enabled` to see whether the OpenTelemetry Collector is installed on each Azure VMs or AKS cluster.
 This helps you identify the instances that still need to be instrumented.

 ..  image:: /_images/gdi/azure-collector-insights.png
   :width: 80%